Reduced fire hazard.

 Incredibly happy chicks

-In our experience, chicks are by far the happiest with the Sweeter Heater and similar models like the Brinsea EcoGlow.
+In our experience, chicks are by far the happiest with the Sweeter Heater and similar models like the Cozy Coop Heater and these Chick Heating Plates.
 In fact, when we first switched to the Sweeter Heater, our chicks were so quiet, we thought something was wrong with them!
 We realized that the bright heat bulb we'd been using agitates them.
 And it makes sense--wouldn't a glaring red light shining on you day and night agitate you, too?
 Chicks under a Sweeter Heater are are content all day long, and they sleep peacefully all night long--no loud chirping to keep you awake!

 Adjustable as heating needs change

-No dials to fiddle with--simply plug in the Sweeter Heater and adjust the height on the overhead mount, or mount to a side wall for full-grown hens in winter.
+No dials to fiddle with--simply plug in the Sweeter Heater and adjust the height with the 6-foot electrical cord, on the overhead mount, or mount to a side wall and your chickens will get as close to it as they need to be.

 Easy to clean